P-p-H-d/mlib/README.md

 However, you can use the break instruction to quit the block.

-#### Memory functions
+#### Memory macros

+All these macro can be overridden before including the header m-core.h so that they can be adapted to a particular memory pool.

 ##### type *M\_MEMORY\_ALLOC (type)

-Return a pointer to a new allocated object of type 'type'.
+Return a pointer to a new allocated non-initialized object of type 'type'.
-The object is not initialized.
 In case of allocation error, it returns NULL.
-The default function is the malloc function.
+The default used function is the 'malloc' function of the libc.
-It can be overridden before including the header m-core.h

 ##### void M\_MEMORY\_DEL (type *ptr)

-Delete the cleared object pointed by the pointer 'ptr'.
-The pointer was previously allocated by the macro M\_MEMORY\_ALLOC.
+Delete the cleared object pointed by the pointer 'ptr' that was previously allocated by the macro M\_MEMORY\_ALLOC.
 'ptr' can not be NULL.
-The default function is the free function.
+The default used function is the 'free' function of the libc.
-It can be overridden before including the header m-core.h

 ##### type *M\_MEMORY\_REALLOC (type, ptr, number)

-Return a pointer to an array of 'number' objects of type 'type'.
+Return a pointer to an array of 'number' objects of type 'type' 'ptr' is either NULL (in which the array is allocated), or a pointer returned from a previous call of M\_MEMORY\_REALLOC (in which case the array is reallocated).
-The objects are not initialized, nor the state of previous objects changed.
+The objects are not initialized, nor the state of previous objects changed (in case of reallocation).
-'ptr' is either NULL, or pointer returned from a previous call of M\_MEMORY\_REALLOC.
+The address of the previous objects may have moved and the MOVE operator is not used in this case.
 In case of allocation error, it returns NULL.
-The default function is the realloc function.
+The default used function is the 'realloc' function of the libc.
-It can be overridden before including the header m-core.h

 ##### void M\_MEMORY\_FREE (type *ptr)

 Delete the cleared object pointed by the pointer 'ptr'.
 The pointer was previously allocated by the macro M\_MEMORY\_REALLOC.
 'ptr' can not be NULL.
-The default function is the free function.
+The default used function is the 'free' function of the libc.
-It can be overridden before including the header m-core.h A pointer allocated by M\_MEMORY\_ALLOC can not be freed by this function.

 ##### void M\_MEMORY\_FULL (size_t size)

-This macro is called when a memory error has been detected.
+This macro is called when a memory error has been detected and shall be raised.
+The parameter 'size' is what was tried to be allocated.
-It can be overridden before including the header m-core.h The default is to abort the execution.
+The default is to abort the execution.
 The macro can :